How is safe to eject a USB device is still a concern for many computer users today.

 Why it is not safe to eject USB device in MAC and Linux Computers

-Therefore, if you happen to eject the USB device manually, data stored in your computer might be corrupted.
+Therefore, if you happen to eject a USB device manually, data stored in your computer might be corrupted.

 Computer OS use write caching technology to write or read external USB devices.
 Ejecting USB device manually in Window computers is safe since write caching feature is disabled by default.